 If your bedroom is too cool (lower than 60F), however, things won’t get better either.
 In this case, your feet and hands, which have a lot of blood vessels, will cool down very fast and may freeze, leading to uncomfortable sensations and disrupted sleep.

-Adjust your thermostat somewhere between 60 and 67F — this is the optimal temperature range for a good snooze.
+Once you’ve done that, you just need to remember to adjust your thermostat somewhere between 60 and 67F before going to sleep as this is the optimal temperature range for a good snooze.

 Now, what about humidity?

 High humidity is pretty common during summer months and has several adverse effects on your sleep: